MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   - You might have an ID, but don't know what it represents.
 For example, is it order number, invoice number, or external reference?
   - Sometimes you have a date or a period, but not an ID for document.

-  To find a source document manually, you'll need to open multiple pages and use search and filter multiple times.
+  To find a source document manually, you need to open multiple pages and use search and filter multiple times.
 Copilot simplifies this process with a single, natural language query that lets you express what you're looking for in your own way.

   *	*Get products from order 103031*
   *	*Need products from last invoice in August*